Implications of Brexit for British individuals with interests in Italy

-You will need to go to your local police station in person to get the new residence permit before 31 December 2020.
+You shall go to your local police station in person to get the new residence permit before 31 December 2020.
 Your current EU residency certificate, temporary or permanent, will stay valid until you get your new non-EU residency one.

 -A British citizen not registered as an Italian resident:

-If the UK leaves with a deal, travel to Italy will remain the same as now until at least 31 December 2020.
+Although the UK left the EU without a deal, travel to Italy will remain the same as before until at least 31 December 2020.
 British citizens will not need to apply for a visa to travel or work in Italy during this time.

-After a No-Deal-Brexit, standard immigration provisions applicable to citizens of non-EU and non-Schengen States shall apply to British citizens who are not registered as Italian residents at the time of Brexit.
+After 31 December 2020, standard immigration provisions applicable to citizens of non-EU and non-Schengen States shall apply to British citizens who are not registered as Italian residents at the time of Brexit.

--How does a British citizen apply to become an Italian resident BEFORE Brexit?
+-How does a British citizen apply to become an Italian resident BEFORE the end of 2020?

-Before Brexit, British citizens can apply for residence and receive it within days.
+Before the end of 2020, British citizens can apply for residence and receive it within days.
 The application shall be filed with an Ufficio Anagrafe of any Italian Comune.
 The application can be filed in person or through an authorized representative.

 Within 2-3 business days the Comune registers your request.
-If Brexit happens the day after your residence application has been processed by the Comune (typically 2 to 5 business days), you keep the status as an Italian resident.
+If your residence application is processed by the Comune by 31 December 2020 (typically the Comune takes 2 to 5 business days to process a residence application), you keep the status as an Italian resident.

--How does a British person apply to become an Italian resident AFTER Brexit?
+-How does a British person apply to become an Italian resident AFTER 31 December 2020?

-In order to apply for Italian residence after Brexit, a British citizen shall first apply for a visa through the Italian Consulate in his/her country of residence (domicile).
+In order to apply for Italian residence after 31 December 2020, a British citizen shall first apply for a visa through the Italian Consulate in his/her country of residence (domicile).

 Requirements to apply for a visa are much more expensive and time consuming to meet compared to those applicable to EU citizens applying to become Italian residents.